-The perfect illustration of Indian Sculpture can be witnessed in different temples of India.
-The walls of temples are ornamented with the stunning craftsmanship of the Indian artists.
-The most primitive form of Sculpture in India was rock-cut type which was practiced by Buddhists and later followed by several Hindu rulers while Pallavas excelled in South India.
+The walls of temples are ornamented with the stunning craftsmanship of the Indian artists which are a treat to the eye.
+The most primitive form of sculpture in India was Rock cut caves which was initially practiced by Buddhists and later followed by several Hindu rulers as well.

 Caves like Ajanta caves, Bagh caves, Udayagiri Caves, Badami caves, Bora Caves, Barabar caves, Jogimara Caves, Amarnath etc. are all rock cut caves.
 In the southern parts of India, a Badami Chalukya sculptured temple was developed in the Karnata Dravida style.

 In the northern part of India on the other hand, temples were being constructed in a town named Khajuraho, in Madhya Pradesh and these temples are known as Khajuraho Temples.

 Some temples in Khajuraho are the Kalinjar fort and Neelkanth Mahadev temple.
 On the western parts of India on the other hand, sculptures with carved mandapdas, outer walls and Shikhars were being made.